Finite-state self-similar actions of nilpotent groups: Proof of Theorems and

+Recall that we have a finitely generated torsion-free nilpotent group $G$ and an isomorphism $\phi:H\to G$ from a subgroup $H<G$ of finite index with trivial $\phi$-core.
+The Mal'cev completion $L$ of $G$ is a nilpotent Lie group, connected and simply connected, and $G$ is a uniform subgroup of it.
+Thus all the theorems from the previous section apply.
+Note also that since $H$ is a subgroup of finite index in $G$, it is also a uniform subgroup of $L$.
+Therefore $L$ is also Mal'cev completion of $H$, by the uniqueness property of Mal'cev completion.
+The isomorphism $\phi:H\to G$ lifts to a diffeomorphic automorphism of $L$ and its differential $\phiL$ at $e$ is an automorphism of Lie algebra $\srL$.
+Under these notations we have

-A self-similar action $(G,X^{*})$ is called \textit{contracting} if there exists a finite set $\nucl\subset G$ with the property that for every $g\in G$ there exists $n\in\mathbb{N}$ such that $g|_{v}\in\nucl$ for all words $v\in X^{*}$ of length $\geq n$.
-Every contracting action is finite-state by definition.
-A self-replicating self-similar action is contracting if and only if the associated virtual endomorphism has spectral radius less than $1$ (see \cite[Proposition~2.11.11]{self_sim_groups}).
+Before proving the theorems, let us show first that if $\phiL$ is contracting, i.e., its spectral radius is less than one, then the associated self-similar actions of $G$ (independently on the choice of coset representatives) has a special contracting property.
+Namely, a self-similar action $(G,X^{*})$ is called \textit{contracting} if there exists a finite set $\nucl\subset G$ with the property that for every $g\in G$ there exists $n\in\mathbb{N}$ such that $g|_{v}\in\nucl$ for all words $v\in X^{*}$ of length $\geq n$.
+Contracting property of a self-similar action doesn't depend on the choice of coset representatives and can be characterized just in terms of the associated virtual endomorphism (see \cite[Proposition~2.11.11]{self_sim_groups}).

+\begin{proposition} If $\phiL$ is contracting, then every self-similar action of $(G,\phi)$ is contracting. \end{proposition} \begin{proof} Let $(G,X^{*})$ be a self-similar action associated to the triple $(G,\phi,D)$.
+Take any element $g\in G$ and for every word $x_1x_2\ldots x_n\in X^{*}$ consider the state